Documentation Index

 • [View rules]: Click to view the detailed rules applied.

-• Server generation: Generation information of DB Server.
+• Server generation: Generation information of the DB Server.

-• VPC: VPC name used in the DB Server.
+• VPC: Name of the VPC being used by the DB Server.

-• Subnet: Name of Subnet being used by the DB Server.
+• Subnet: Name of the subnet used by the DB Server.

-• High availability: Whether the high availability feature is enabled (Y or N).
+• High availability: Whether to use the high availability feature with Y or N.

-• Port / access port: Number of ports being used by the DB Server.
+• Port/access port: Name of the port used by the DB Server.

 • clouddbforpg_ico-02: Click to change the config Group.